-Once you login to the virtual meeting platform at www.virtualshareholdermeeting.com/ARNC2022, you may select the "Q&A" button on the bottom left side of the virtual Annual Meeting platform interface and then type your question into the "Submit a Question" field and click "Submit".
+Once you login to the virtual meeting platform at www.virtualshareholdermeeting.com/ARNC2023, you may submit questions in the "Ask a Question" section, located on the bottom left side of the virtual Annual Meeting platform.
 Please note that you will need your 16-digit control number to ask questions at the virtual Annual Meeting.